Last Updated: February 28, 2022

 - There are embedded fees such as credit card processing, which will be set higher than the industry standard

 The last point is a very common practice.
 As most business owners are painfully aware, credit card processing contracts are not easily understood and involve all kinds of unexpected or hidden fees.
 Many processors charge 2-3% for each transaction.
-And if you are locked into a point of sale system that requires you to use a certain merchant service, then you might be paying a lot more money than you initially thought.
+In addition, if they lock you into a point of sale system that requires you to use a certain merchant service, then you might pay a lot more money than you initially thought.
 These fees can sometimes be 1-2% higher than standard rates.
-If your business does a lot of sales this can be a pretty monstrous figure by the end of the year.
+Simply put, if your business does a lot of sales, this can be a pretty monstrous figure by the end of the year.